mcheiva/workshop-dds/cpp/exercises/02/README.md

 #include <idls/AwesomePubSubTypes.hpp>
 ```

 Next define a listener.
 Here we create `MyExampleListener` inheriting from the API abstract class `DataWriterListener`.
 This class holds the logic for internal writer events.
 For this example we are primarily interested in: (a) successful matches with a DataReader and (b) attempted connections with incompatible QoS; therefore we override `on_publication_matched` and `on_offered_incompatible_qos`.
 Inspect the available fields in the `status` objects and experiment with overriding additional callbacks if desired.
+I recommend studying the [documentation](https://fast-dds.docs.eprosima.com/en/latest/fastdds/dds_layer/publisher/dataWriterListener/dataWriterListener.html#datawriterlistener) for DataWriterListener to understand what the callbacks mean.

 ```cpp
 // Create your own DataWriterListener by inheriting from ddsbus::core::DataWriterListener